This policy was last updated on: 12th August 2020

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-- Identity Data: includes first name, last name, username or similar identifier, marital status, title, date of birth, photo ID, video selfie, mobile number and gender.
+- Your first name, last name, username or similar identifier, marital status, title, date of birth, photo ID, video selfie, mobile number and gender.

-- Contact Data: includes home address, delivery address and email address.
+- Contact Data: includes your home address, delivery address and your email address.

-- Financial Data: includes bank account and payment card details and your HyperJar electronic money account and HyperJar card details.
+- Financial Data: includes your bank account and payment card details, your HyperJar electronic money account and your (and your child’s) HyperJar card details.

-- Transaction Data: includes your Account ID and details about your awards and payments to and from you including about advance payments and redemptions by you to merchants featured on our App or Site and other details of products and services you have accepted from such merchants using our Services.
+- Transaction Data: includes your Account ID and the Account ID of any Sub-account, details about loading your account, rewards, payments and transfers to and from you or your child (including advance payments and redemptions by you or your child to merchants featured on our App or Site, and other purchase information regarding products and services you have accepted from such merchants, or other merchants, using our Services.

-- Account ID: your unique HyperJar customer account identifier.
+- Account ID: your (and your child’s Sub-account) unique HyperJar customer account identifier.

-- Technical Data: includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access the Services.
+- Technical Data: includes internet protocol (IP) address, login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices used to access the Services.

-- Profile Data: includes your username and passcode, in-App purchase and redemption history, your interests, App jar limits, permissions, goals and objectives, preferences, feedback and survey responses.
+- Profile Data: includes your employment status, occupation, monthly income range, username, in-App purchase and redemption history, interests, App jar limits, permissions, goals and objectives, preferences, feedback and survey responses.

-- Usage Data: includes information about how you use our Services.
+- Usage Data: includes information about how our Services are used including communications between us and you.

 - Content Data: includes friends lists stored on the devices you use to access the Services or in social media accounts you choose to link to your App account.

-- Marketing and Communications Data: includes your preferences in receiving personalised marketing from us and our third parties and your communication preferences.
+- Marketing Data: includes your preferences in receiving personalised marketing from us, our partners and third parties and your communication preferences for your account and any Sub-account.

-We also collect, use and share “Aggregated Data” such as statistical or demographic data for any purpose.
-Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
+We also collect, use and share “Aggregated Data" such as statistical or demographic data.
+Aggregated Data may be derived from your (or your child’s) personal data but is not considered personal data in law as this data does not directly or indirectly reveal your (or your child’s) identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific App feature.

 3. HOW IS YOUR PERSONAL DATA COLLECTED?

 Direct interactions.
-You may give us your Identity, Contact, Transaction or Financial Data by filling in forms or by corresponding with us by using our Services.
-This includes personal data you provide when you register to use the App, create an account, enter into any transaction using our Services (such as making an advance payment to a merchant featured on the App), complete a survey or enter a promotion, report a problem with the Services or sign-up to receive marketing communications from us.
+You may give us Identity, Contact, Transaction or Financial Data by filling in forms or by corresponding with us by using our Services.
+This includes personal data you provide when you register to use the App, create an account, you or your child enter into any transaction using our Services (such as making an advance payment to a merchant featured on the App), complete a survey or enter a promotion, report a problem with the Services or if you sign-up to receive marketing communications from us.

-As you navigate our Services, we may also collect Usage Data, Profile Data and Marketing and Communications Data as specified by you from time to time.
+As you navigate our Services, we may also collect Usage Data, Profile Data and Marketing Data as specified by you from time to time.

 Third parties.
 In order to provide our Services to you, we may receive personal data about you from various third parties as set out below: